 Match Play 21 Blackjack – Odds, Free Game & Payouts

 Apparently, there’s good reason for that.
-That’s because, based on my research, match play 21 is Realtime Gaming’s version of Spanish 21.
+That’s because Match Play 21 is one of Realtime Gaming’s versions of Spanish 21.
 This is a good thing for American players, since the majority of Realtime Gaming casinos accept real money players from the states.
 Most casinos don’t, leaving players that want to play Spanish 21 (or any game like it) out in the cold.

 But not anymore.
 If you’re an American that wants to participate in the big bonus promotions and blackjack games that RTG casinos have to offer, then this is your opportunity.
-Read the rules to match play 21 below, and then go get started today
+Read the rules to Match Play 21 below, and then go get started playing blackjack online today.

 How to Play Match Play 21